• Recipes

 Optional Garnishes:

 • Lemon Zest or Thinly Sliced Nori - The zest from the lemon is an excellent garnish as it signals the lemon flavor of the pickles.
-Thinly sliced nori is a dried edible seaweed that adds color contrast and subtle seasoning.
+Nori is a dried edible seaweed that adds color contrast and subtle seasoning when thinly sliced and added to the pickles.

 Please see the recipe card for the exact quantities.

-Adding lemon juice to the sweet and salty pickling liquid.
+Process Photo 1b - Adding lemon juice to the pickling liquid.

-In a small saucepan mix together white vinegar, granulated sugar, and salt.
+Make the Pickling Liquid.
+In a small saucepan, mix together white vinegar, granulated sugar, and salt.
 Bring to a boil while stirring and simmer for 1 minute.
 Remove from heat and allow to cool.
 Add lemon juice and stir well.

-Pouring the lemony pickling liquid over the sliced cucumber.
+Process Photo 3a - Pouring the cooled, lemon pickling liquid over the thinly sliced cucumber.

 Close up view of cucumber pickles with lemon zest.